CafeOBJ/cafeobj/manual/md/cloudsync.md

 Aim of the verification is to show *correctness* in the sense that no two PCs are at the same time in the busy state.
-The idea of the proof is to show using induction over all reachable states, that this property is fulfilled.
+The idea of the proof is to show using induction on the length of transition sequences from initial states to reachable states, that for all reachable states this property is fulfilled.

 More specific, we give a characterization of initial states, and show that for initial states the property holds (base case of the induction).
 Then we show that for all possible transitions, if the target property holds at the beginning of the transition, it also holds at the end of the transition.

-Combining this we show that in every state reachable from an initial state the target property holds.
+Combining this with a (meta-level) induction proof on the length of transition sequences, we show that the target property holds for all reachable states.

 Like with loop invariants in other verification schemes, it turns out that a single target property, the exclusion property mentioned above,